now browsing by tag

 This Christmas as we decorate our trees and houses with Christmas lights let us remember that they are not just a pretty decoration but that they also reminds us that Jesus is the light of the world!

 Incoming search terms:

 - light of the world object lesson

 - preschool games on ye are the light of the world

-- you are the light of the world lesson
+- Sunday school lesson on Jesus is the light of the world